Geno Wright -- Orangeburg

+Visitation will be held from 2 to 7 p.m.
+Saturday, Nov.
+21, at Simmons Funeral Home of Santee, 8824 Old Number 6 Highway, Santee.

-Friends may visit the residence of his sister, Ms. Brenda Mack, 226 Folly Road, Orangeburg, or Simmons Funeral Home and Crematory of Orangeburg.
+Friends may visit the residence of his sister, Ms. Brenda Mack, 226 Folly Road, Orangeburg, or Simmons Funeral Home and Crematory of Santee.

 Please adhere to all COVID-19 precautions.